-These steps are crucial because not only are they prerequisites to the strategies below, but they also allow you to respond to and manage the influx of reviews you'll be getting once you implement the tactics in this post.
+These steps are crucial because not only are they prerequisites to the strategies below, but they also allow you to respond to and manage the reviews you'll be getting once you've implemented the tactics in this post!

 How to get more Google reviews